Utah Bike Summit

 GREENbike - SLC Bike Share Program Launch

 In April 2013, Bike Share launched with 10 bike share stations placed strategically throughout downtown Salt Lake City.
-More than 100+ bikes will be dispersed throughout the system to create a network of high-end, commuter-friendly bicycles designed to make getting around downtown Salt Lake fun and easy.
+More than 100+ bikes are dispersed to create a network of high-end, commuter-friendly bicycles designed to make getting around downtown Salt Lake fun and easy.